Aellun/Solid-Adventures/Password_generator/README.md

     in correspondence with the application the password is meant for. the user can then choose to save the password generated
+    Before generating the password the user has an option of adding the password srength scale as they desire. the scale strenght default is 12 character, highest being 20 characters

 ===========================================================
 view passwords